 On March 20, 2018, the Company entered into a memorandum of understanding (the "MOU") with the Matachewan First Nation and Mattagami First Nation (collectively, the "First Nations") pursuant to which the Company and the First Nations signaled their intent to engage in negotiations toward an impact benefit agreement (an "IBA") regarding the Timmins Project.
-Pursuant to the terms of the MOU, the Company has agreed to pay to the First Nations: (i) an amount equal to 2% of the recommended Phase I exploration budget on the Timmins Project, estimated to be approximately \$15,000; and (ii) an aggregate of 100,000 Common Shares and 100,000 common share purchase warrants ("Warrants") to be issued the date of the Company's Common Shares are listed on the TSX Venture Exchange.
-The Warrants shall be exercisable into Common Shares at a price of \$0.10 per Common Share for a period of five (5) years following the

-Closing Date, subject to certain vesting provisions.
-On October 16, 2018 both the 100,000 Common Shares and the 100,000 common share purchase warrants were issue.
+Pursuant to the terms of the MOU, the Company has agreed to pay to the First Nations an amount equal to 2% of all costs of the Phase I exploration on the Timmins Project up to the date of the agreement and annually thereafter.
+The total amount accrued in the year for these costs is \$6,700.
+In addition, an aggregate of 100,000 Common Shares and 100,000 common share purchase warrants ("Warrants") were to be issued the date the Company's Common Shares were listed on the TSX Venture Exchange.
+The Warrants shall be exercisable into Common Shares at a price of \$0.10 per Common Share for a period of five (5) years following the Closing Date, subject to vesting terms by which 25% vest on the date of issuance and the remaining vest equally over a period of eighteen months from the date of issuance.
+On October 16, 2018 both the 100,000 Common Shares and the 100,000 common share purchase warrants were issued.